mimvoid/neocities-site/src/content/worlds/aegis-of-death/sonya/index.md

     character: true
 ---

-One of the only human field operatives in the AOD.
+One of the AOD's only human field operatives.
 {.summary}

 <!--more-->